serverless/dashboard/docs/index.md

     --console
 ```

+You'll need to pick a name for your [orginization](using.md)
-Signup or login to Serverless Console.
+and signup or login to Serverless Console.  (you'll be typing this
+alot so pick something simple.)

 **Change directory to your new project and deploy your app.**
 ```text